(08) 9359 0322

 PO Box 325, Forrestfield WA 6058

-The traditional garment worn by Ken is booka, a kangaroo skin cloak, was presented to him by Perth’s Noongar elders and decorated with cockatoo feathers that signify his status in Noongar culture.
+The traditional garment worn by Ken at special occasions such as his maiden speech is a booka, a kangaroo skin cloak, and was presented to him by Perth’s Noongar elders and decorated with cockatoo feathers that signify his status in Noongar culture.

-In September 2013 Ken became the first Member for Hasluck re-elected for a second term.
+In September 2013 Ken became the first Member for Hasluck re-elected for a second term, and in 2016 made history once again by winning Hasluck for a third term.
 Since his election to Parliament in 2010, Ken has worked tirelessly to be a strong advocate for his electorate and to help build a stronger local community.

 In 2015 Ken became the first Indigenous member of the Federal Executive after being sworn in as the Assistant Minister for Health, responsible for Aged Care service delivery and implementation, as well as for Dementia, Organ and Tissue Authority and Australian Hearing.